 The trend of viewers accessing information on their own time frame as opposed to following scheduled programming continues in 2021.
 PR Newswire estimates the average US consumer will have more than nine video streaming apps installed on a mobile device this year, and Conviva’s State of Streaming report showed a 115 percent increase in people streaming at home on larger screens.
 Your audience is ready and willing to watch the content you create, so give the people what they want!

 Speaking of education, on-demand videos are the perfect place to provide information on all the embarrassing subjects found in healthcare.
-According to a recent study, as reported by the Medium, questions about body image (skin conditions, warts, weight loss, thinning hair), reproductive systems and all things related to digestion topped the list of 2020’s most Googled health topics.
-Pick what best aligns with your marketing goals and show the community what you have to offer.
+According to a recent study, as reported by Medium, questions about body image (skin conditions, warts, weight loss, thinning hair), reproductive systems, and all things related to digestion topped the list of 2020’s most Googled health topics.
+Pick a topic that supports your service line marketing goals and show the community what you have to offer.

 Consider recording some behind-the-scenes footage of staff and employees collaborating.
-And don’t worry about cell phone video not looking professional – YouTube, Instagram and TikTok have forever changed viewers’ expectations around production value.
-Note that consumers have also shifted who they want to hear from, preferring first- and second-person perspectives versus third-person perspectives with a narrator talking to someone either on or off screen.
+And don’t worry about cell phone videos not looking professional – YouTube, Instagram, and TikTok have forever changed viewers’ expectations around production value.
+Note that consumers, especially millennials and Gen Z, have also shifted who they want to hear from, preferring first- and second-person perspectives versus third-person perspectives with a narrator talking to someone either on or off-screen.